maraca-lang/maraca-js-old/README.md

   ]
 ```

-If the object form is used, evaluation starts with the 'start' script, which can then access the modules via the context list (i.e. `[key]?`).
+If the object form is used, evaluation starts with the 'start' script, which can
+then access the modules via the context box (i.e. `[key]?`).

 ### `config` (optional)

-If provided, the config parameter sets up custom streams for the `@` and `#` Maraca features.
+If provided, the config parameter sets up custom streams for the `@` and `#`
+Maraca features.

 ```ts
 {